Measurement of the $\psi(2S)$ to $J/\psi$ cross-section ratio as a function of centrality in PbPb collisions at $\sqrt{s_{\text{NN}}}$ = 5.02 TeV: Results

 Figure~\ref{fig:th} shows a comparison of these results with two recent theoretical calculations.
-In the statistical hadronization model (SHMc)~\cite{Andronic:2019wva, Andronic:2017pug}, it is assumed that, near the phase boundary between the QGP at high temperatures and the confined hadronic matter at lower temperatures, a fireball is formed during collisions, which is near thermal equilibrium.
-The TAMU model~\cite{Du:2015wha,Wu:2024gil} is a transport model developed in a nonperturbative hydro-Langevin-RRM framework that includes collisional energy loss and heavy-quark diffusion in the medium.
-When compared to the data reported in this article, the SHMc model, although showing no dependency of the ratio on the centrality, generally underestimates its value.
+In the statistical hadronization model (SHMc)~\cite{Andronic:2019wva, Andronic:2017pug}, which includes regeneration at the phase boundary, it is assumed that, near the phase boundary between the QGP at high temperatures and the confined hadronic matter at lower temperatures, a fireball is formed during collisions, which is near thermal equilibrium.
+The TAMU model~\cite{Du:2015wha,Wu:2024gil} is a transport model developed in a nonperturbative hydro-Langevin-RRM framework that includes collisional energy loss and heavy-quark diffusion in the medium and predicts recombination of charm quarks in the QGP phase.
+When compared to the data reported in this article, the SHMc model, although showing no dependency of the ratio on the centrality, generally underestimates or is at the lower edges of its value.
 On the other hand, the TAMU model predictions are in better agreement with the experimental result, especially in the lower multiplicity intervals.
 A slight disagreement is observed in the highest multiplicity interval, where the data differ from the two theoretical predictions and the ALICE measurement by approximately 1.5 standard deviations.
+It should be noted that while the TAMU model describes inclusive production, the SHMc model includes only the prompt component of charmonium production.
+In addition, the TAMU model has been computed on a slightly smaller rapidity range.